 Our efforts and the efforts of others have suggested that RFF differs between individuals with and without VH (Stepp et al., 2010; Roy et al., 2016), PD (Stepp, 2013), and spasmodic dysphonia (Eadie & Stepp, 2013), and even normalizes in individuals with VH after successful voice therapy (Stepp et al., 2011; Roy et al., 2016).
 In typical speakers, RFF reflects changes in vocal effort and correlates with subglottal pressure and listener perceptions of vocal effort (Lien et al., 2015) as well as indirect measurements of laryngeal tension (McKenna et al., 2016).
 Finally, changes in RFF are seen in high voice users after a period of prolonged vocal abuse, even though there is no perceptual change in their voice (Heller Murray et al., 2016).

 Unfortunately, our work has shown that at least six samples are required to reach a stable estimate of RFF (Eadie & Stepp, 2013).
 Calculating RFF has required manual interaction with waveform displays to determine individual periods of each of the 10 cycles before and after the consonant.
-Because of the difficulties in determining the exact onset and offset of voicing, a trained technician was required.
-The necessary time and expertise has been a critical barrier to validation and clinical adoption.
+Because of the difficulties in determining the exact onset and offset of voicing, a trained technician is required.
+Therefore, we have developed an internal training protocol for manually estimating RFF, which can be found here.
+However, the necessary time and expertise has been a critical barrier to validation and clinical adoption.

 Stimuli: “Uniform utterances” (rather than running speech) with /f/ and /ʃ/ have the lowest within-speaker standard deviations (Lien et al., 2014).
 Thus, we recommend collection of the following nine RFF “instances” in each participant: /afa afa afa ifi ifi ifi ufu ufu ufu/.
 Stimuli in this form are compatible with our automated algorithms described below.
 An audio example of this stimuli is available here: